gvwilson/thirdbit/fiction/iffy/index.md

 She waited a few moments for a reply.
 When none came,
 she thumbed the app off and slithered into her sleeping bag.
-Sleep was a long time coming,
-but for once she didn't dream.

 "We ain't goin' nowhere 'til I done some shoppin'," Aunt Naggie said firmly the next morning after a hasty breakfast of cold rice.
-"You'll be the first to complain if we run out of aught."
+"You'll be the first to complain if we run out of anythin'."

 For a moment Iffy was sure Uncle Jack would explode again, but to her surprise he backed down.